kathleen-wang/image-grid/README.md

 - Deployed using Surge

 ## Functionality:
+  - Displays all images retreived from an image JSON file
   - Allows users to select certain images and deselect images.
   - Features a "Delete" button which deletes all selected images
   - Features a "Cancel" button which deselects all selected images